Fan Kuan

 Fan Zhongzheng (c.
 960 – c.
 1030), courtesy name Zhongli, better known by his pseudonym Fan Kuan (范寬 (Fàn Kuān, Fan K’uan)), was a Chinese landscape painter of the Song dynasty.
+He was both a Daoist and a Neo-Confucianist.

-Travelers among Mountains and Streams, a large hanging scroll, is Fan Kuan's best known work and a seminal painting of the Northern Song school.
+Travelers among Mountains and Streams, a large hanging scroll, is Fan Kuan's best known work, possibly his only surviving one, and a seminal painting of the Northern Song school.
 It establishes an ideal in monumental landscape painting to which later painters were to return time and again for inspiration.
 The classic Chinese perspective of three planes is evident - near, middle (represented by water and mist), and far.
 Unlike earlier examples of Chinese landscape art, the grandeur of nature is the main theme, rather than merely providing a backdrop.
 A packhorse train can barely be seen emerging from a wood at the base of a towering precipice.
-The painting's style encompasses archaic conventions dating back to the Tang Dynasty.
+The painting's style encompasses archaic conventions dating back to the Tang dynasty.

 The historian Patricia Ebrey explains her view on the painting that the: